hoytech/hoytech-cpp/README.md

 ## timer

 Spawns a thread which will run timers.
 Timers are cancellable.
+See the file `ex/timer_test.cpp` for a usage example.